Leave of Absence Policy

 • has the approval of the Student Experience Department;

-• is granted leave in periods of six months (or standard teaching semesters);
+• is granted leave in periods of terms or semesters;

 • is not enrolled in any subject during the period granted;